Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Rhinoscopic signs of chronic sphenoiditis:

-• the presence of a viscous discharge that flows down the back of the throat;
+• the presence of viscous discharge that flows down the back wall of the pharynx;

 • pale, emaciated mucous base of the nasal cavity and nasopharynx.